leannejdong/leannejdong.github.i/_pages/about.md

   - /about.html
 ---

 Hi!
+I am a trained Mathematician and a self-trained Computer scientist with a passion in community.
+I am an Australian citizen living in Brisbane, Australia.
+I am currently open to opportunities in all STEM domains.
-I am an audio software engineer (Mostly C++, JUCE and Matlab) working remotely from Australia.
-Currently I work as a freelance C++/JUCE audio developer and audio hardware collaboration under strict NDA.
+In the past years, I worked as a freelance C++ developer and audio hardware collaboration under strict NDA.

 My industry experience involve
+ - Teaching technology with children
+ - Technical consulting
  - C++, JUCE audio programming and algorithm consulting
  - Scientific prototyping
  - Data oriented backend C++ consulting

-My last few roles focus on backend C++ developments in both music and finance industry.
+My last few roles focus on backend C++ developments in multiple industries such as logistic, music and fintech.
+I also spent a couple of months worked as an educator and coding instructor for young children.

 I have over hundred personal/academic C++ based software at [github](https://github.com/leannejdong?tab=repositories) .
 Some others work items are under NDA during my work in the music and technology sectors.

 During 2022 I worked on music information retrival, audio detection, linux compatibility of [Scaler2](https://www.scalerplugin.com/).
 As well as backend C++ consulting in the multimedia/soft robotic and fintech industries.

 I was educated in mostly in STEM disciplines (PhD maths, 2 Postdocs in Computer Science and Engineering).
-At the present state, I'm working on independent audio engineering research.
-I'm mostly passionate about data driven audio plugins development and hardware.
-I'm hoping to return to Mathematics for teaching at casual basis, if I can be given a chance again.
+At the present state, I'm working toward expanding my depth as a technologist while helping kids and students study maths and learning to code.

 Formerly (between 2020-2022) I was an industry postdoc researcher working  @ [Concordia University, School of Engineering and Computer Science](https://www.concordia.ca/ginacody.html).
 My advisors are
 [Ursula Eicker](https://www.concordia.ca/next-gen/eicker.html), [Jia Yu Yuan](https://users.encs.concordia.ca/~jiayuan/) and [Freddy Lecue](http://www-sop.inria.fr/members/Freddy.Lecue/).